jonatasemanuel/Algorithms/README.md

 # Algorithms
-Repository with initial studies on algorithms.
+Repository with some of the main studies on algorithms.